CYGcolombia/Library-Wordpress/wp-content/themes/skillate/readme.txt

 * Update: Many design responsiveness issues are improved
 * Update: RTL design issues are improved
 * Update: Many design broken issues on different Tutor pages are improved
-* Fix: "Enroll Now" button was appearing if even a student is See More to a Course
+* Fix: "Enroll Now" button was appearing if even a student is enrolled to a Course
 * Fix: HTML5 Video player's duration wouldn't appear on the Course Details page
 * Fix: "Add to Cart" button was appearing twice in Mobile View
 * Fix: YouTube Player was unable to show Videos